Netcracker/KubeMarine/documentation/Troubleshooting.md

 ```
 FAILURE!
-KME0002: There are no workers defined in the cluster scheme
+KME0004: There are no workers defined in the cluster scheme
 ```

 An error related with absence of any worker role in the inventory file.
-The error occurs even before the payload is executed on the cluster.
+The error occurs before the payload is executed on the cluster.

 To fix it, you need to either specify new nodes with the `worker` role, or add the `worker` role to